Opening sentence: “Not all of us receive the ends that we deserve.”

 Having very much enjoyed Jessie Burton’s previous book, The Miniaturist, I was looking forward to starting The Muse and can actually say that I preferred it.
 Where her first book left me with many questions, I felt The Muse had a concise story arc and more satisfying conclusion.

-With a dual timeline plot, we are first introduced to narrator Odelle Bastien, who moves to London from Trinidad in 1962 to pursue her dream of becoming a writer and poet.
-We are then taken to Olive Schloss’ tale, set 30 years earlier in 1936, Spain, just as the simmering tensions of the Spanish Civil War are taking hold.
+Featuring a clever dual timeline plot, we are first introduced to Odelle Bastien, who moves to London from Trinidad in 1962 to pursue her dream of becoming a writer and poet.
+We are then taken to Olive Schloss’ tale, set 30 years earlier in Spain 1936, just as the simmering tensions of the Spanish Civil War are taking hold.

 Burton’s descriptions of Olive’s paintings and Odelle’s poems are truly beautiful, both women have artistic talents and strong minds – I found the feminist theme of this novel, along with the intriguing plot, really appealing.

-The two stories are linked in more ways than is first evident and although well written, I did find sections slow moving, with the plot taking a long time to reveal itself.
-However, even though I had time to think about the likely way it would develop, I can’t say I guessed correctly and that made the powerful, poetic ending even better.
+The two stories are linked in more ways than is first evident and the prose is so beautifully written.
+The plot takes time to reveal itself and even though I had time to think about the likely way it would develop, I can’t say I guessed correctly and that made the powerful, poetic ending even better.